maizzle/maizzle.com/content/docs/build-process.md

 8. [afterTransformers](/docs/events#aftertransformers) event is triggered

-9. The compiled email template is saved at the [configured location](/docs/configuration/templates#path), with the [configured extension](/docs/configuration/templates#extension).
+9. The compiled email template is saved.

-    9.1 A plaintext version is created at the same location and with the same name, if `plaintext` was enabled
+    9.1.
+A plaintext version is created at the [configured location](/docs/plaintext#custom-path), if `plaintext` was enabled.
+Note that `plaintext` processing uses PostHTML, which may transform the compiled HTML.
+    9.2.
+The compiled HTML is saved at the [configured location](/docs/configuration/templates#path), with the [configured extension](/docs/configuration/templates#extension).

 10. Your assets are copied to the destination folder.
 All files and folders in `templates.assets.source` are copied to `templates.assets.destination`